annie-kayal/project-4/README.md

         path('api/', include('jwt_auth.urls'))
     ]
     ```
-  - To access any of the above URLS, users would use `/api/URL` and the appropriate view would render.
+  - To access any of the above URLs, users would use `/api/URL` and the appropriate view would render.

 # Frontend